 - Additional investment income taxation

-Because of these interactions, many retirees end up paying significantly more in lifetime taxes than expected if large IRA balances are not planned for in advance.
+Because of these interactions, many retirees may end up paying significantly more in lifetime taxes than expected if large IRA balances are not planned for in advance.

 Four Strategies to Consider Before RMDs Begin